Trust Registration in India – Avoid Delays & Penalties | Expert Legal Help

 Q2: What is the cost of trust registration in India?

-A: The cost of trust registration can vary from ₹5,000 to ₹20,000 or more.
-This includes registration fees, stamp duty, and professional fees if you hire a lawyer or consultant.
+Moreover, this includes registration fees, stamp duty, and professional charges if you hire a lawyer or consultant.

-Q4: What is the difference between registering a trust and registering a society for an NGO?
+Q4: What is the difference between a trust and a society?

-Q5: What are the benefits of registering a trust under Section 12A and 80G of the Income Tax Act?
+Q5: What are the benefits of Section 12A and 80G registration?

 📩 Raise an Enquiry